espressif/esp-idf/components/wear_levelling/doc/wl_sw_structure.rst

 - 2 0 1 X -
 - X 0 1 2 - state stored to the memory, the memory made full cycle.

-As we see, if user will write data only to one address, amount of erase cycles will be shared between the full memory.
-The price for that is a one memory page that will not be used by user.
+As can be seen, erase cycles of the sectors get distributed across the entire flash at the cost of small memory part used by the WLC, which is thus not available to the users.